-The humble eyelash curler seems to be a multi-use tool.
-On TikTok, beauty enthusiasts are using the curved edge as a stencil to create seamless cut crease eyeshadow looks, flawless winged eyeliner, and even perfectly lined lips.
+If TikTok is anything to go by, there isn't much you can't achieve with an eyelash curler.
+Beauty enthusiasts are using the curved edge as a stencil to create seamless cut crease eyeshadow looks, flawless winged eyeliner and even perfectly lined lips.
 But any professional makeup artist will tell you that the handy tool is better used as intended: to curl and lift lashes.

-That hasn't stopped TikTok creators from finding new ways to make the most out of their lash curlers, though.
-The latest viral hack might have you believe that there's a better way to use yours.
+That hasn't stopped TikTokers from finding new ways to make the most out of their lash curlers, though.
+The majority of us might stick to the instructions but the beauty community's latest viral hack will have you believe that you've been doing things all wrong.

 It all started with TikToker Audrey aka @audboos.
 In a clip with 10 million views and counting, Audrey flips her lash curler so that it's upside down, then threads her lashes through the gap before pressing down for a few moments.
 When Audrey unclamps the curler, her lashes are poker-straight rather than lifted.
 It's the next step — curling those straight lashes the right way around — that supposedly makes all the difference.

-As Audrey applies mascara afterwards, the results are clear: her lashes are twice as long as usual.
+As Audrey piles on the mascara, the results are clear: her lashes are twice as long as usual.
 According to Audrey, curling your lashes in this way lends more of an L-shaped curl rather than a C shape, which creates the illusion of length.
 "You've just changed the eyelash game," wrote one follower in the comments section.

 @audboos Replying to @elisetferrell how I curl my lashes UPSIDE DOWN 🕷 #makeuptutorial #grwm #eyelashes ♬ original sound - audrey🛸

-Before I get into things, a disclaimer: My lashes are on the long side, but once I put mascara on, they tend to droop rather dramatically.
+Before I get into things, a disclaimer: my lashes are on the long side anyway but once I put mascara on them, they tend to droop rather dramatically.
 This leaves me with sooty smudges underneath my eyes that I have to clean up throughout the day.
-It's not a big deal, but part of me hoped that this upside-down lash curler hack might solve this problem.
-Similar video show this hack also prevents lashes from emerging too curled, so they don't transfer mascara to your upper eyelid.
+It's not a big deal but part of me hoped that the upside-down lash curler hack would solve this problem, especially as many TikTokers are extolling its virtues.
+Judging by similar videos, it also prevents lashes from emerging too curled, so they don't sweep your brows and transfer mascara.
 This suggests it could be a win for those with hooded eyes.

-My favorite lash curler is Kevyn Aucoin The Eyelash Curler, $24, which is gentle but lifts and lengthens lashes in seconds.
-I've had it for a good few years and haven't needed to change the soft pad yet.
-Other lash contraptions I've used in the past have become dented, loose, and a bit useless.
+My favourite lash curler is Kevyn Aucoin The Eyelash Curler, £26.40, which is gentle but lifts and lengthens lashes in seconds.
+I've had it for a good few years and haven't needed to change the soft pad yet, unlike other lash contraptions I've used in the past, which have become dented, loose and a bit useless.
 I curled the lashes on my right eye like normal in the hope of noticing a marked difference, then flipped the lash curler on my left eye.

 I'll be honest, curling your lashes upside down isn't as seamless as TikTokers make it out to be.
 I must've accidentally poked myself in the eye three or four times before I managed to capture some — not all — of my lashes, and by then my eyes were streaming.
-This isn't the most comfortable hack and holding the curler's metal plate so close to my actual eyeball was alarming.
+In other words, this isn't the most comfortable hack and holding the curler's metal plate so close to my actual eyeball was alarming.
 I approached it with a laser focus.

-Once I released the curler's chokehold, my lashes were pin-straight and poking downwards.
+Once my lashes emerged from the curler's chokehold, they were pin-straight and poking downwards.
 As I wiped my watery eyes, I was certain my lashes wouldn't come back from this.
 But sure enough, curling them the right way around made them a little perkier than the lashes on the other side.
 That said, the difference was subtle and I had to stand pretty close to the mirror to see it.